data-addict-com/data-addict-com.github.io/_posts/2023-12-09-five-sql-tips-you-probably-never-heard-about.md

 ### Usecase #2 : factor to avoid repetition in your calculated fields
-Let's assume that you already have a table named `people` with the [previous datas](#what-you-will-need-to-test-those-tips).
+Let's assume that you already have a table named `people` with the [previous data](#what-you-will-need-to-test-those-tips).
 The goal is now to calculate a field, and add a condition on this new calculed field.
 For example, let's calculate the year of birth of every person, then keep only the records where this calculated year is an even number.
 Without CTE, you may use this syntax: